kallisto-finance/kallisto-docs/docs/src/guide/chaser-vault.md

 ### `set_main_lp_token`

-Used by the admin to set the main liqudity pool token.
+Used by the admin to set the main liquidity pool token.

 ```js
 def set_main_lp_token(_new_main_lp_token: address):